serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/RowExtensions/Clone.md

 | TRow | The type of the row. |
 | row | The row. |

+## Return Value

+A clone of the row.

 ## See Also

 * class [TRow](../Serenity.Net.Services/../RowExtensions.TRow.md)